In this post, we put together a roadmap to help successfully navigate all your important career decisions.

 Deal with a career change

-Switching your entire career can be even more daunting than dealing with changes at the workplace.
+Switching your entire career can be even more daunting than dealing with changes in the workplace.
 A new career often means a whole new office or worksite, a new network and a new support group.

 - Overcoming mental roadblocks;